nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 managing their personal finances.

 ### Purpose
-This document specified architecture and software design decisions for the application, Mindmymoney.
+This document specified architecture and software design decisions for the application, MindMyMoney.
 ### Scope
-This describes the software architecture and software design decisions for the implementation of Mindmymoney.
-The intended audience of this document is the developers, designers, and software testers of Mindmymoney.
+This describes the software architecture and software design decisions for the implementation of MindMyMoney.
+The intended audience of this document is the developers, designers, and software testers of MindMyMoney.
 ### Acknowledgements
-We would like to thank [AddressBook-3](https://se-education.org/addressbook-level3/) for assisting us in developing Mindmymoney.
+We would like to thank [AddressBook-3](https://se-education.org/addressbook-level3/) for assisting us in developing MindMyMoney.
 ### Using the User Guide
 Along the guide you may encounter several icons.
 These icons will provide several useful information.
 > **💡 Note:**